-To respect their efforts and devotion, we have made a list of 25 top freedom fighters and revolutionaries of India without whom we wouldn’t be breathing in Independent India.
+To respect their efforts and devotion, we have made a list of 25 top freedom fighters of India, without them we wouldn’t be breathing in Independent India.

 1. SardarVallabhbhai Patel

 Jawaharlal Nehru was the only son of Motilal Nehru and Swarup Rani and was born in 1889.
 Nehru was originally a barrister and became popular as both freedom fighter of india and a politician.
 His passion for India’s freedom was the influence of Mahatma Gandhi’s efforts to relieve India from Britishers.
 He joined the freedom struggle, became the President of Indian National Congress and was eventually made the First Prime Minister of India post the independence.
 Since he adored children, he was called Chacha Nehru and his birthday is celebrated as Children’s day.

 Mohandas Karamchand Gandhi was born in 2nd October, 1869 and was entitled “Father of Nation” and Mahatma Gandhi because of his great deeds.
 Married to Kasturba at 13, he studied law in London and went to South Africa for practice where racial discrimination towards some Indians inspired him to fight for human rights.
 Later, after watching the status of India ruled by Englishmen, Gandhi fiercely joined the freedom fight.
 He took “DandiKuch” on his bare foot to relieve tax on salt and led several non-violence movements against Britishers in efforts for freedom.

 Tantia Tope was born in 1814 and became one of the great classic Indian rebellions in 1857.
 He led a group of soldier and to fight and end the dominance of the British.
 A firm follower of Nana Sahib, he served as General and continued his fight despite extreme circumstances.
 Tantia made General Windham to leave Kanpur and was involved in reinstating Rani Lakshmi to Gwalior.